 The purpose of the Medical Assisting Club is to promote interest in the medical assisting field and to assist with professional development.
 The club networks with the local chapter of medical assistants that is affiliated with the state and national levels of the American Association of Medical Assistants.
 The club identifies special needs within the community, and members try to gear their projects toward assisting with those needs.
 Membership is open to students who are enrolled in the Medical Assisting program.
-For more information, contact Advisor Whitney Golding at 336-838-6526 or email wmgolding255@wilkescc.edu.
+For more information, contact Advisor Whitney Golding at 336-838-6526 or email wmgolding255@wilkescc.edu, or co-Advisor Erica Harper at 336-838-6523 or email esharper121@wilkescc.edu.